ChefKissInc/NootedRed/README.md

 The existing kexts are patched to achieve this.
 We are mixing AMDRadeonX5000 (GCN 5 part) and AMDRadeonX6000 (VCN part), and replacing AMD10000Controller (DCE) with AMDRadeonX6000Framebuffer (DCN).

-This project is under active research and development; It is not yet functional.
+This project is under active research and development; There will be crashes here and there, and it is incompatible with Renoir-based iGPUs (Like Cezanne, Lucienne, etc).

 Due to the complexity and secrecy of the Metal 2/3 drivers, adding support for non-existent logic is impossible.